 The Story behind Yoga By Water

-Teaching yoga and giving reiki in Grand Canyon has helped me return to being a student again.
+Taking my practice outside has helped me return to being a student again.
 It has reminded me to return to the learner’s mind, to walk quietly and listen more closely.
-With each step I am learning from earth’s contours of sand and soil; from the flow of the river through long quiet bits and thunderous wild bits; from the rain storms, windy days, and clear night skies.
-Most of all, I learn through my guests whose fresh perspectives constantly remind me to be open to the Canyon’s lessons.
+Everyday practicing outside, I am learning from earth’s contours of sand and soil; from the flow of the river through long quiet bits and thunderous wild bits; from the rain storms, windy days, and clear night skies.
+Most of all, I learn through others whose perspectives constantly remind me to be open to the river’s lessons.